A bilevel approach for compensation and routing decisions in last-mile delivery: Conclusions

-\textbf{Acknowledgements:} The research of E. Fern\'andez has been partially supported through the Spanish Ministerio de Ciencia y Tecnolog\'ia and European Regional Development Funds (ERDF) through project MTM2019-105824GB-I00.
+\textbf{Acknowledgements:} The research of E.\ Fern\'andez has been partially supported through the Spanish Ministerio de Ciencia y Tecnolog\'ia and European Regional Development Funds (ERDF) through project MTM2019-105824GB-I00.
+The research of C.\ Archetti, M.\ Cerulli, and I.\ Ljubi\'c was partially funded by CY Initiative of Excellence, France (grant ``Investissements d’Avenir ANR-16-IDEX-0008'').
 This support is gratefully acknowledged.